mumoshu/variant/README.md

 EOF
 ```

-And then build with a standard golang toolchain:
+And then build with the standard golang toolchain:

 ```console
 $ dep ensure